telerik/xamarin-forms-docs/controls/calendar/recurrence/calendar-recurrence-recurrencepattern.md

 ## RepeatUntil

-When you want to specify the end date of the appointment's occurrences, then you need to set the __RepatUntil__ property.
+When you want to specify the end date of the appointment's occurrences, then you need to set the __RepeatUntil__ property.

 ## See Also